Bmajor1997/Github_portfolio/Test-Automation/toast_notifications/README.md

 ## Challenges and Lessons Learned

-Developing this project reinforced the importance of synchronization when validating dynamic user interface elements.
-Because toast notifications appear and disappear quickly, reliable waiting strategies and precise element validation were essential to producing stable and repeatable automation.
+Developing this project reinforced the importance of synchronizing automation with dynamic application behavior.
+Rather than relying on fixed messages, the automation was designed to recognize multiple valid notification patterns while continuing to verify workflow progression.

-The project also strengthened my understanding of validating user feedback as part of complete end-to-end workflows rather than treating notifications as isolated UI elements.
+The project also strengthened my understanding of building resilient automation that adapts to asynchronous user interface updates without sacrificing test reliability.

 ---